Sigma-Ratings/api-docs/source/index.html.md

 ]
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves a country risk.

 ### HTTP Request